-Only after these two steps of initializing the fields of the class (default value initialization and possibly the value set by the programmer during the declaration of the field) the constructor of the class is called.
+Only after these two steps of initializing the fields of the class (default value initialization and eventual initialization of the value set by the programmer during the declaration of the field) the constructor of the class is called.
 At this time, the fields get the values, which are set in the body of the constructor.

 Declaring a Constructor with Parameters

-In the previous section, we saw how we can set values to the fields, other than the default values.
-Very often, however, during the declaration of the constructor, we don’t know what values the various fields will take.
-To tackle this problem, the required information, similar to the methods with parameters, the fields are assigned the values, given to them in the body of the constructor.
+In the previous section, we saw how we can set non-default values of fields.
+However, during the declaration of the constructor, we often don’t know what values the various fields will have.
+Therefore, similar to methods with parameters, fields are assigned values, provided in the body of the constructor.
 For example: